 This is because the sheer size and weight of the Maine Coon cat poses a threat to small babies, since they may accidentally crush a baby if left unattended.

 2. Rolling Over

 Young babies cannot roll over on their own.
-Owners should therefore ensure their Maine Coon does not sit on the babies body, and smother them, since their fur might accidentally cover the babies access to oxygen.
+Owners should therefore ensure their Maine Coon does not sit on the baby’s body and smother them since their fur might accidentally cover the baby’s access to oxygen.